iamrajaram1/iamrajaram1/README.md

 # 💫 About Me:

-# Hello, I'm Rajaram Erraguntla, You can address me with Raj
+Hello, I'm Rajaram Erraguntla, You can address me with Raj

 ## CloudOps Lead | AWS Enthusiast | DevOps Evangelist

 Welcome to my GitHub profile!
 I'm a passionate CloudOps Lead with over 7 years of professional experience in the IT industry.
 My expertise spans across various domains, including Linux Administration, Software Development Life Cycle (SDLC), and DevOps practices.
 I have a proven track record of delivering robust solutions and optimizing processes to drive efficiency.

-🔭 I’m currently working on 100-Days-Of-Cloud-Challenge<br><br>🌱 I’m currently learning GCP and Security Strategies<br><br>👯 I’m looking to collaborate on AWS, GCP & OCI<br><br>🤝 I’m looking for help with Terraform and Kubernetes<br><br>📝 I regularly write articles on https://iamrajaram1.medium.com/<br><br>💬 Ask me about CloudOps, FinOps and SecOps<br><br>📫 How to reach me rajaram.erraguntla@gmail.com

 ### 🌱 Always Learning